What is membership all about?

 How much does this hobby cost?

 We are a non-profit organization and support ourselves through dues and fundraising.
-Our funds pay for such items as our membership dues to Harmony, Inc. and for other expenses associated with our hobby, such as rental of rehearsal space, director payment, coaches, legal purchase of music and learning materials, costumes, etc. An initial membership fee of $75 ($56.25 for students under 23 years of age) is required that will be applied to the first three months of dues.
+Our funds pay for such items as our membership dues to Harmony, Inc. and for other expenses associated with our hobby, such as rental of rehearsal space, director payment, coaches, legal purchase of music and learning materials, costumes, etc. An initial membership fee of $75 ($56.25 for women 25 and under) is required that will be applied to the first three months of dues.
 A costume fee of $27 is also required with your membership application.
 Should you leave the group, these fees are non-refundable.
 Support for new members is important, but it can be costly both in terms of time and money.
 New members demonstrate their commitment to the group by paying for three months of membership dues and contributing to costume fees up-front.
 Our dues are $25 per month ($300 annually) for adult members, and $18.75 per month ($225 annually) for youth members (those women who are 25 or younger).
 Dues must be current for members to be considered active and able to participate in performances.

 Payments for costumes, which are owned by the chapter and must be properly cared for, are the joint responsibility of the chapter and members.
 In addition to the initial costume fee, other costume purchases that should be made following acceptance as a member are: a chapter shirt (estimated at $50) and approved stage shoes.
 Additional costume fees could be required later, typically following a vote by membership to acquire a new costume and specifying payment responsibility.
 The costume committee can support new members in identifying and/or providing costumes and stage makeup.
 The costume committee notifies chapter members prior to each performance with the details of costume requirements.
 Having a uniform or consistent look complements our vocal sound and is a part of each singing performance.